danieljbk/markdowntopdf/README.md

 - 💎 **High quality** - Real PDFs with selectable, searchable text
 - 📱 **Responsive** - Works on desktop and mobile
 - 🎨 **Beautiful UI** - Modern dark theme with smooth animations
+- 🖼️ **Embedded images** - Remote images are fetched, converted to base64, and embedded (missing images are reported, not crashy)
 - ⌨️ **Keyboard shortcuts** - Ctrl/Cmd + Enter to preview

 ## 🛠️ Tech Stack